Inbound Marketing. It’s a catchy phrase. It borrows from the concept of inbound and outbound sales but attributes the same ideas to marketing.

 But again, does this really work?
 Where are you publishing this content?
 On Facebook?
 On Twitter?

 Sure, you can set up a Facebook page for your website.
 But, it won’t have any followers, so sharing your content on there will be useless.
-And, even if you have a ton of followers without paying for them, when you share something on your Facebook page, only around 2% of your followers actually see it.
+And, even if you managed to acquire a ton of followers without paying for them, when you share something on your Facebook page, only around 1-2% of your followers actually see it if you don't pay Facebook to promote it.

 The same goes with Twitter and other social networks.
 You need followers or no one will see what you share, and even if you have followers, only a small fraction will see what you share unless you pay for ads, which is an Inbound no-no.